mhadam/clutchless/README.rst

-        link        For torrents with missing data in Transmission, find the data and fix the location. archive     Copy .torrent files from Transmission for backup. organize    Migrate torrents to a new location, sorting them into separate folders for each tracker.
+        link        For torrents with missing data in Transmission, find the data and fix the location. archive     Copy .torrent files from Transmission for backup. organize    Migrate torrents to a new location, sorting them into separate folders for each tracker. prune       Remove torrents from Transmission with completely missing data.

     See 'clutchless help <command>' for more information on a specific command.